ccnlab/kinase/sims/kinase/README.md

 ![SynNMDACa KinCa thetaerr learning](results/fig_kinase_synnmdaca_thetaerr_nrep100_isi08_kinca.png?raw=true "SynNMDACa learning behavior, driven by Kinase Ca, in ThetaErrSweep @ 100 reps, SpikeG = 1, MTau = 1, PTau = 40, DTau = 40, DScale = 0.93.")

-The above figure shows the comparable case using kinase-based Ca instead of full Urakubo, with VGCC = 0.12 -- note that it does differ significantly, in particular in the err LTD cases, suggesting that the Ca approximation, though good, needs a bit more tuning.
+The above figure shows the comparable case using kinase-based Ca instead of full Urakubo, with VGCC = 0.12.
+It is qualitatively similar to the Urakubo case, but the key LTD cases have just slightly less LTD.

 ![SynNMDACa PSD_Ca VGCC = 0, thetaerr learning](results/fig_kinase_synnmdaca_thetaerr_nrep100_isi08_psdca_vgcc0.png?raw=true "SynNMDACa learning behavior, driven by PSD_Ca, with no VGCC, in ThetaErrSweep @ 100 reps, SpikeG = 1, MTau = 1, PTau = 40, DTau = 40, DScale = 1.")

-Above figure shows same configuration but VGCC Gbar = 0, with DScale = 0.93 to balance weight changes.
-It is a bit different, but not radically so.
-Note that PTau = 10 (MTau = 1, DTau = 40) does not produce systematic error-driven learning pattern -- 10 for Ca and 40 for PTau seems better..
+Above figure shows same configuration but VGCC Gbar = 0, with DScale = 0.93 to balance weight changes, which fixes some of the nonmonotonicities.

+Also PTau = 10 (MTau = 1, DTau = 40) does not produce systematic error-driven learning pattern (not shown) -- 10 for Ca and 40 for PTau seems better..

 ![SynNMDACa KinCa VGCC = 0 thetaerr learning](results/fig_kinase_synnmdaca_thetaerr_nrep100_isi08_kinca_vgcc0.png?raw=true "SynNMDACa learning behavior, driven by Kinase Ca, with no VGCC, in ThetaErrSweep @ 100 reps, SpikeG = 1, MTau = 1, PTau = 40, DTau = 40, DScale = 0.93.")